-Leave It to the Expert: Six of the Most Difficult Plants to Grow in Your GardenSeptember 17, 2018
+Leave It to the Expert: Seven Most Difficult Plants to Grow in Your GardenJuly 19, 2019

-Last modified: September 18, 2018There are just some ornamental plants and vegetables we thought would best fill in our gardens until we try to grow and lose them in the process.
+Last modified: July 19, 2019There are just some ornamental plants and vegetables we thought would best fill in our gardens until we try to grow and lose them in the process.

-There are a number of ornamental plants and vegetables we would love to use to fill our gardens.
-But after a few days, we begin to realise that sometimes, obscure plants are not always that easy.
-Which is probably why you are unlikely to see them in many gardens.
+There are several ornamental plants and even some common vegetables we would love to have in our gardens.
+But after a few days, we begin to realise that some plants are not always easy to grow, which is why you are unlikely to see them in many yards.

-Therefore, after some research, we have come up with a list of flowers, vegetables and plants that even green-fingered gardeners have the most difficult time growing and keeping alive.
+To help loop you in, our garden experts came up with a list of flowers, vegetables, and plants — that even green-fingered Brits have a hard time growing and keeping alive.

-Some of them are the most usual vegetables we serve on our dinner plates.
-For instance, Celery and onions might look like an easy job in the garden as they are in the kitchen, but actually, they’re not.
+Some of them are the common vegetables we serve on our dinner plates, such as celery and onions.
+They might look like an easy job in the garden as they are in the kitchen, but you’ll be surprised to know that they’re not.

-Cauliflowers may look like an easy target for your vegetable garden, but they require a long growing season.
+Cauliflowers may look like an easy target if you want to start a vegetable patch in your yard, but they require a long growing season.
 They can also be a tricky veggie to grow since they don’t like the weather to be too hot or too cold.

-In fact, they are time and weather sensitive.
+In fact, they are time and weather-sensitive too.
 Cauliflower seeds should be planted early enough to have them mature by the time the summer’s hot temperature starts, but late enough not to reach a too cold season.

-They also need to be blanched and have their stalks bent so that the outer leaves come up and over the top of the head, covering it.
-These leaves must then be tied and kept this way until the vegetable’s head has matured.
+They also need to be blanched and have their stalks bent.
+This process will make the outer leaves come up and over the top of the head, covering the vegetable.
+These leaves must then be tied and kept this way until the veggie’s head has matured.

 Onions are in almost every meal we eat, making us cry when we slice them and also cry when we try to grow them!
 This bulb is hard to plant since it’s particularly sensitive to the amount of daylight it receives.

-When trying to plant an onion, it’s crucial to understand where they would be best planted.
+When trying to plant an onion, it’s crucial to understand where yo plant them best.
 There are onion varieties that require shorter days in a country (12 hours average) while there are some that might need up to 16 hours of daylight!

 A lot of gardeners don’t even begin planting melons because they grow on the sprawling, space-hogging vines.
 Even if you successfully have them crawl on your garden, you can’t make sure they turn out to be flavourful.